PDF417/pdf417-android/DriversLicenseKeys.md

  	- Mandatory on all barcode versions, including compact encoding.
  - `USDLScanResult.kCustomerFirstName` - First name of the cardholder.
  	- Mandatory on all barcode versions, including compact encoding.
+ - `USDLScanResult.kCustomerFullName` -
+	- Mandatory on all barcode versions, including compact encoding.
+	- Full name of the individual holding the Driver License or ID as defined in ANSI D20 Data Dictionary.
+(Lastname,Firstname,MI,suffix if any).
+This field contains four portions, separated with the "," delimiter:
+ 	- Last Name (required)
+ 	- , (required)
+ 	- First Name (required)
+ 	- , (required if other name portions follow, otherwise optional)
+ 	- Middle Name(s) (optional)
+ 	- , (required if other name portions follow, otherwise optional)
+ 	- Suffix Code (optional)
+ 	- , (optional)
  - `USDLScanResult.kDateOfBirth` - Date on which the cardholder was born.
 (MMDDCCYY format).
  	- Mandatory on all barcode versions, including compact encoding.
  - `USDLScanResult.kSex` - Gender of the cardholder.